List of awards and honors received by Albert Einstein: Awards

-The Albert Einstein Science Park is located on the hill Telegrafenberg in Potsdam, Germany.
-The best known building in the park is the Einstein Tower which has a bronze bust of Einstein at the entrance.
-The Tower is an astrophysical observatory that was built to perform checks of Einstein's theory of General Relativity.

-The Albert Einstein Memorial in central Washington, D.C. is a monumental bronze statue depicting Einstein seated with manuscript papers in hand.
-The statue, commissioned in 1979, is located in a grove of trees at the southwest corner of the grounds of the National Academy of Sciences on Constitution Avenue.

 The chemical element 99, einsteinium, was named for him in August 1955, four months after Einstein's death.
 2001 Einstein is an inner main belt asteroid discovered on 5 March 1973.

 In 1999 Time magazine named him the Person of the Century, ahead of Mahatma Gandhi and Franklin Roosevelt, among others.
 In the words of a biographer, "to the scientifically literate and the public at large, Einstein is synonymous with genius".
 Also in 1999, an opinion poll of 100 leading physicists ranked Einstein the "greatest physicist ever".
 A Gallup poll recorded him as the fourth most admired person of the 20th century in the U.S.

 In 1990, his name was added to the Walhalla temple for "laudable and distinguished Germans", which is located in Donaustauf in Bavaria.

 The United States Postal Service honored Einstein with a Prominent Americans series (1965–1978) 8¢ postage stamp.

 In 2008, Einstein was inducted into the New Jersey Hall of Fame.

 In 2018, Einstein was an inaugural inductee into the Royal Albert Hall's Walk of Fame.
 In October 1933 he made a speech before a packed out British audience in the Hall on his fear of the looming crisis in Europe, and in recognition of this his name was among those viewed as "key players" in the building's history.

 The bust of Albert Einstein, installed in Mexico City's Parque México, commemorates the 100th anniversary of the Armenian genocide.

 Mount Einstein, a massive mountain in Alaska, was named in his honor in 1955.